Research Director CNRS

 michael (dot) hochberg (at) umontpellier (dot) fr

-An Editor’s Guide now available (click on image)
+An Editor’s Guide

-RECENT ARTICLES AND REVIEWS
+RECENT PREPRINTS, ARTICLES AND REVIEWS

 The future of academic publishing

-Cancer: from bodies to species and back
+Cancer evolution: from cells to species and back

 Phage-bacteria community coevolution: from basic science to applications in phage therapy